MagnusJMJ/APME/miniex8/README.md

  detached it from the visuals and changed those with CSS instead, which brings us to:
  * **style.css** is solely responsible for styling the DOM elements.
 Technically the sketch would work fine without the stylesheet, but it would be ugly default HTML.
-CSS makes complex styling (like gradual colour/scale change when hovering the cursor over an element) stupidly easy!
+CSS makes complex styling (like gradual colour/scale change when hovering the cursor over an element) relatively easy!
 In this sense, CSS is a very powerful tool.
 Some of the styling I've included in the stylesheet would be complex and code-heavy to implement with just JavaScript.